 How to Apply

 At UWA you'll acquire knowledge in areas of pharmacy practice, clinical pharmacy, pharmaceutics, medicinal chemistry and biomedicine and biotechnology, including practical training in community and hospital pharmacies.
-A strong research culture infuses all Medicine courses at UWA.
-No other medical school in the State is situated within a research-intensive university.
+A strong research culture infuses all Pharmacy courses at UWA.
 You can pursue a Master of Pharmacy at UWA after completing a bachelor's degree with the prerequisite units (see Standard entry below).